jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

 * `.addEntry(title)`
 * `.addNumericEntry(title)`
 * `.addSecretEntry(title)`
-* `.addAutoEntry(title, words)`
 * `.addValidationEntry(title)`
 * `.addFileEntry(title)`
 * `.addDirectoryEntry(title)`
+* `.addAutoEntry(title, words)`
+    This also takes a `words` paramter, which must be a list, and is used to populate he drop-down.

 Each of these will add the specified type of Entry, using the title provided.

 #### Set Entries
 * `.setEntry(title, text, callFunction=True)`